kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class prog with an instance variable dept and a method display().
+1.Create a base class Vehicle with a method display() that prints "Vehicle Class".

-2.Inside the display() method, declare a local variable company.
+2.Create a subclass Car that extends Vehicle and adds a method print() to print "Car Class".

-3.Define a local inner class Inner inside the display() method.
+3.Create a subclass Alto that extends Car and adds a method show() to print "Alto Class".

-4.In the Inner class, define a method print() that prints both dept and company.
+4.In the main() method, create an object of Alto.

-5.In main(), create an object of prog and call the display() method.1.
+5.Call all three methods (display(), print(), show()) on the Alto object to demonstrate multilevel inheritance.